mongodb/specifications/source/server-selection/tests/README.rst

 Selection Within Latency Window Tests
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

+These tests verify that servers select servers from within the latency window correctly.
+These tests MUST only be implemented by multi-threaded or async drivers.

 Each YAML file for these tests has the following format:

 - ``topology_description``: the state of a mocked cluster